 "The best music experience between Symphony Hall and Tanglewood!"

 "Bruce Hangen's pre-concert talk and post-concert Q&A were outstanding … his discussion was scholarly yet informal."

-The premier professional orchestra west of Boston, the Orchestra of Indian Hill presents six symphonic concerts at Littleton High School Performing Arts Center.
+The region's premier professional orchestra, the Orchestra of Indian Hill presents six symphonic concerts at Littleton High School Performing Arts Center.
 Artistic Director Bruce Hangen has led the ensemble since his appointment in 1997.
 Performing a broad range of repertoire from the Baroque to works by 21st century composers, the Orchestra is comprised of 75 professional musicians, many of whom perform with the Boston Symphony, Boston Pops, and other renowned ensembles throughout New England.

 A bit of history: The Orchestra of Indian Hill originated as the Indian Hill Chamber Orchestra.
 Founded in 1975, the orchestra was a primarily volunteer ensemble of amateur, semi-professional and local professional players led by guest conductors with performances in churches and schools in the Massachusetts communities of Groton, Littleton and Ayer.
 The 1979-80 season marked the arrival of Paul Gay as the first music director.
 Over the ensuing decade, the orchestra grew, enlisted more professional musicians, increased programming, and became known as the Indian Hill Symphony in 1989.
 After the appointment of Bruce Hangen as artistic director/ conductor in 1997, the orchestra's stature and professionalism continued to grow and in 2004 it was renamed Orchestra of Indian Hill.